Engjulla/HotelCustomerSegmentation/README.md

 # HotelCustomerSegmentation
-Sales and Marketing Suggestions based on Customer Segmentation Analysis
+Sales and Marketing suggestions based on Customer Segmentation Analysis

 This repository contains the work and findings for a project focused on customer segmentation for a hotel chain that expanded its operations in 2015.
 The main goal of the project is to help the marketing department better understand its customers and tailor its strategy accordingly.